verstaerker/write-unmaintainable-code/README.md

   ```
 </details>

+## Your worst enemies

+Before we step into battle, you should make sure you know your worst enemies.
+Any of this tools make it very hard to create professional code if you can't define your own, professional, ruleset but have to follow project or team preferences.

+### Prettier

+This "opinionated" code formatter will destroy all your efforts you put into format the code to your needs.

+- Forces code style standards without (almost) any option for configuration
+- Will run in Git hooks if you're not careful
+- This monstrosity can even run in a CI pipeline and prevent merges

+### ESLint

+Similar to Prettier, ESLint will also force you to follow certain standards or best practices.

+- Forces best practices and code format standards
+- Will run in Git hooks if you're not careful
+- Will also prevent CI pipelines from succeeding

+### TypeScript

+Forces you to use strict types.
+This can be especially annoying if you follow a reuse and recycle philosophy.

+### Modern editors

+Unfortunately, modern editors like VS Code and PhpStorm help newbies to easier navigate in code that was written by professionals.

+- Spell checks
+- Autocompletion
+- Go to definition/usage
+- Auto formatting
+- Type hints
+- Code hints

+### EditorConfig

+Will "remote control" your IDE to follow basic code style patterns.

+- Indent type
+- Indent size

 ## Tools to create unmaintainable code

+### Naming

 Writing code is all about naming things.
 If you follow some basic rules you can easily raise the complexity of the code you write.

-### Naming

 #### Use single letters, symbols or accented letters